sidharthvijayakumar/linux-tutorial/user-management/add-user-and-set-passwd.md

 Create a user with a comment (typically the full name):

-The useradd command is widely supported across most Linux distros (Ubuntu, Debian, CentOS, RHEL, Fedora, Arch)
+The useradd command is widely supported across most Linux distros (Ubuntu, Debian, CentOS, RHEL, Fedora, Arch) Some distros automatically creates a home directory for the user but some distros do not doe this hence its recommended to use -m flag
 ```bash
 sudo useradd -c "Sidharth v" sidharth
 ```